BPPL0806/PythonGmailKeylogger/README.md

 # Instructions <img align="right" src="imgs/manual.png">

 ### 1. Using gmail address and app password in keylogger.
-Generated gmail app password, just put it inside code of ```main.pyw``` with gmail address into function in line 63.
+You need generated gmail app password, just put it inside code of ```main.pyw``` with gmail address into function in line 63.

 ![Image of function](imgs/func.png)